ntop/ntopng/doc/src/using_with_other_tools/n2disk.rst

 *ntopng*, since version 3.7, includes support for continuous traffic recording leveraging on *n2disk*, an optimized traffic recording application part of the *ntop* suite available on Linux systems.

+In order to be able to enable this feature:

+1. both *ntopng* and *n2disk* need to be installed from packages.

+2. *n2disk* should be licensed according to the required dump speed.
+There is an ntopng Bundle license that allows you to license both with a single, convenient license.

+3. *ntopng* and *n2disk* should be installed and running on the same host to get a copy of the same traffic and be able to interact (access the same file system).

-For this reason, in order to be able to enable this feature, both *ntopng* and *n2disk* need to be installed from packages according to your Linux distribution (we assume that you already configured the `ntop repository <http://packages.ntop.org>`_ and have *ntopng* installed).
+In order to install n2disk (we assume that you already configured the `ntop repository <http://packages.ntop.org>`_ and have *ntopng* installed) run the below commands according to your Linux distribution:

 *apt*